jflessau/ritmo/README.md

 trunk build --release
 ```

-Or use the provided Dockerfile to build a docker image:
+Or use the provided `dockerfile` to build a docker image with nginx as the server.

 ```sh
 docker build -t ritmo .